andrew/ultimate-awesome/README.md

 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-list](https://github.com/ruanbekker/awesome-list) - My Awesome List of anything cool that my curious mind finds interesting.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
+- [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
+Contributions welcome.
 - [awesome](https://github.com/tomatophp/awesome) - Awesome List of TomatoPHP Community Plugins.
 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.